HaloZero/FEWD_Curriculum_33/Extra_Stuff_I_Can_Use/animation/slides.md

 	});
 ```

 This allows us to shake the button!
-Everytime you click box 1, it adds our class which triggers the animation.
+Every time you click box 1, it adds our class which triggers the animation.

 ---

 ## Using Animations to do interactivity